 Also, remember that things change.
 For instance, a date may have been suggested for moving 6 weeks beforehand, and you may be happily proceeding towards a completion on that date.
 But someone else in the chain cannot now achieve that because of some delay or the other.
 The point is that you won’t get told – you have to keep checking!
 You may even ring all the people in the chain and they will all say they are happy with the date.
 But did they actually check with their solicitors to see if it was still possible?
 You then need to check periodically that this information hasn’t changed, perhaps because someone has fallen out of the chain and hasn’t yet been replaced!

 Continuously checking the chain…

-You will have your solicitor to help you, but none of us have the time to spend carrying out detailed checks of chains, etc. At Richard Webster & Co., we try to do this as much as we reasonably can, because we offer a personal service, and are not stuck in an industrial unit somewhere doing “volume conveyancing”.
+You will have your solicitor to help you, but none of us have the time to spend carrying out detailed checks of chains, etc. At Aston Brooke & Co., we try to do this as much as we reasonably can, because we offer a personal service, and are not stuck in an industrial unit somewhere doing “volume conveyancing”.
 Even so, we cannot continuously check every link of every chain our clients are involved in.
 A good estate agent should be able to do this and have much more time to do it – they also get paid much more than we do!

 If you are not using an estate agent, you will need to find out as much as possible about the chain yourself and ask your solicitor to do the same.

 You will have to balance the cost saving against the possible benefits of having someone following up and checking things for you to make sure the transaction goes through.
 Most agents don’t get paid if the sale doesn’t exchange and complete, so they have a vested interest in making it happen!